arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 publish: false
 ---

-# Catalog of future events using bi-temporal EventSourcing
+# How to build Read models with bi-temporal events

 In our previous [blogpost](https://blog.arkency.com/fixing-the-past-and-dealing-with-the-future-using-bi-temporal-eventsourcing/), Łukasz described how to handle events that are expected in the future and how we use it in our [ecommerce](https://github.com/RailsEventStore/ecommerce/) example application to get correct current prices while handling prices that are set for the future.